gray-panda/grayrepo/2017_labyREnth/chal/tht3_youwontfindme/README.md

 Analyzing this algorithm, we know we can recover Chunks 1 till the end.
 - The key for a chunk is the reverse previous chunk

-Chunk0 would still need the key to be recovered.
+Chunk 0 would still need the key to be recovered.

 After recovering Chunks1 till the end, we see this.